florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 for classname, correct_count in correct_pred.items():
   accuracy = 100 * float(correct_count) / total_pred[classname]
   print(f'Accuracy for class {classname:5s}: {accuracy:.1f}%')
+# Accuracy for class airplane: 58.9%
+# Accuracy for class automobile: 61.2%
+# Accuracy for class bird : 33.5%
+# Accuracy for class cat  : 35.4%
+# Accuracy for class deer : 52.8%
+# Accuracy for class dog  : 49.4%
+# Accuracy for class frog : 60.6%
+# Accuracy for class horse: 59.6%
+# Accuracy for class ship : 64.5%
+# Accuracy for class truck: 63.1%
 ```
+So now we have a little better insight into our model's performance: images of cats and birds were more difficult for the network to classify.

 # To be continued...

+Obviously, fully connected networks like the one we built in this tutorial aren't typically used for image classification.
+In part 2 of this tutorial, we will focus a little more on optimizing performance in PyTorch:
+* using CNNs for image classification
+* hyperparameter tuning
+* data augmentation
+* transfer learning

+I hope you enjoyed, and learned a little.
+If you'd like to learn more, PyTorch has some excellent [documentation](https://pytorch.org/docs/stable/index.html), so I encourage you to check it out!
+Thanks for reading!

 | ![](./../assets/images/pytorch.png) |
 |:--:|